cstahoviak/goggles/README.md

 3. An Orthogonal Distance Regression ([ODR](http://scholar.colorado.edu/cgi/viewcontent.cgi?article=1311&context=csci_techreports))
 algortihm is seeded with the MLESAC linear velocity estimate and generates a final estimate of the body-frame linear velocity components.
-ODR "is the name given to the computational problem associated with finding the maximum likelihood estimators of parameters in measurement error models in the case of normally distributed errors."
+Orthogonal Distance Regression _"is the name given to the computational problem associated with finding the maximum likelihood estimators of parameters in measurement error models in the case of normally distributed errors."_